veeso/ssh2-config/README.md

 ### Exposed attributes

+- **AddKeysToAgent**: you can use this attribute add keys to the SSH agent
 - **BindAddress**: you can use this attribute to bind the socket to a certain address
 - **BindInterface**: you can use this attribute to bind the socket to a certain network interface
 - **CASignatureAlgorithms**: you can use this attribute to handle CA certificates